justinjunodev/thoughtnaut.io/README.md

 1. Navigate to the projects root directory and install its dependencies: `npm i`
 1. You’re ready to code!
 Start your development environment `npm run dev`.

-#### No `Xata API Key`?
-No problem.

-For contributors without access to the Xata backend, a sample set of writing prompts will be rendered when running locally.
+_Note: For contributors without access to the Xata backend, a sample set of writing prompts will be rendered when running locally._

 ---